dappley/go-dappley-multi-server-tester/README.md

       If the blockchain height continues to grow, then there is an error.

-Remove Producer Test Cases:
+Remove Producer Test Cases

     - Initialize a 6 node blockchain with 6 produers,
       then delete 1 producer from the genesis file and check if the blockchain continues.
       Delete another producer and shutdown 2 of the blockchain nodes.
       If the blockchain stops mining, then there is an error.

-Change Producer Test Cases:
+Change Producer Test Cases

     - Change one of the produer and check if the balance of the miner is increasing after change.

     - Change one of the producer's address to an address that is already inside the blockchain.